The Help Center

 What other kind of difficulties can you help with?

 Difficulties emanating from childhood developmental trauma (adverse childhood experiences), relationship conflict, betrayals/infidelity, emotional difficulties such as anger and persistent sadness, anxiety, depression, grief and loss, and addictive or unhelpful behaviours such as binge eating or abstinence, alcohol or substance abuse, smoking.
-No need to feel hopeless or stuck in these behaviur patterns; we'll work towards empowering you to make healthier choices.
+No need to feel hopeless or stuck in these behavioral patterns; we'll work towards empowering you to make healthier choices.

 I enjoy working with young adults as you navigate this transitional stage.